BrianHuangNTUCSIE/PCS_Final/README.md

 This is the Github repository of our final project.
 We implement the recursive functions in the paper with C++ and plot the result with Python.

 ## Paper
+An analytical model of multihop connectivity of inter-vehicle communication systems

+IEEE Transaction on Wireless communication, vol. 9, no. 1, January 2010

 https://ieeexplore.ieee.org/document/5374054

 ## Figures